MrSimonC/Toggle-Mac-Function-Keys/README.md

 ## Running

 For me, the easiest method I've found is to use `cmd` + `space` to search for "Toggle Function Keys" and run it from there.
+Or drag the application to the dock and click to trigger it.

+Other people have had success binding to a keyboard shortcut with a paid app. e.g. [here](https://folivora.ai).

 ## Other ideas for running the app